functorial/MMLAP/README.md

 3. Double click the apworld to install your Archipelago installation.
 4. Extract the client zip file and note where MMLAP.Desktop.exe is.
 5. Open DuckStation and load your ROM file.
 6. Open MMLAP.Desktop.exe, the Mega Man Legends client.
-You will likely want to do so as an administrator.
 7. In the top left of the Mega Man Legends client, click the "burger" menu to open the settings page.
 8. Enter your host (archipelago.gg:XXXXX, or localhost:38281 if running from source), slot (your Player Name), and optionally your password.
 9. Click Connect.
 The first time you connect, a few error messages may appear - these are okay.